 Each year there are about 400,000 car accidents in Florida.
 Up to half of them result in injuries and over 3,000 people will lose their life.
 These numbers continue to climb, especially as texting and driving become an increasing problem.
-There are many drivers on the road who are careless, reckless, and have no concern for the drivers, passengers and pedestrians around them.
-They post a risk to everyone else around them.
+There are many drivers on the road who are careless, reckless and have no concern for the drivers, passengers, and pedestrians around them.
+They pose a risk to everyone else around them.
 If you have been a victim of a reckless or negligent driver, it is important to know that you have options.
-Going to a lawyer for help about your case can be beneficial, since they can point you to the right direction and suggest actions you can take.
+Going to a lawyer for help with your case can be beneficial since they can point you in the right direction and suggest actions you can take.
 Knowing what steps to take after an auto accident can provide a sense of security and peace of mind.

 Don’t wait one more day to learn about your rights and the compensation amount that you may be entitled to.
 Learn about your legal options now before it’s too late.
 If you or a loved one has been injured in a car accident, please call a car accident lawyer in Port St. Lucie, Florida.
 In doing so you’ve taken the first step towards recovering compensation.